ghodss/kubernetes-macosx-development/README.md

 * Edit source files on your Mac's checkout of Kubernetes and use `go build` (for syntax checking) and `go test` (for unit tests) directly on your Mac.
 * Run `vagrant up` (in this directory) to automatically:
- * Launch a Fedora 22 VM on your Mac that has Go and Docker installed on the IP 10.1.2.3.
+ * Launch a Centos 7 VM on your Mac that has Go and Docker installed on the IP 10.1.2.3.
  * Mount your Mac's `/Users` directory into the VM at `/Users` to share your Mac's code with the VM.
  * Enable the ability to run a Kubernetes cluster using `hack/local-up-cluster.sh`.
  * Eliminate the need for docker-machine: Use Docker in the VM for building and releasing Kubernetes by forwarding Docker's port (2375) to localhost (this is done by default).